banner

 Effectively Planning Structure

-Many communities quickly fall silent because they initially did not effectively plan the community's structure, which includes member composition, communication platforms, rules and regulations, and content topics.
+Many communities quickly fall silent because they initially did not effectively plan the community structure, which includes member composition, communication platforms, rules and regulations, and content topics.
 The better these four structural components are managed, the longer the community will thrive.

 (4) Content: The initial intention of establishing a community may simply be to facilitate communication and interaction among members with similar interests and hobbies.
 However, as the number of members in the community increases, commercial activities will inevitably arise.
 The success of these commercial activities is due to planning topics that can generate widespread interest among members.
-In this sense, the essence of community marketing is scenarization, and the only thing that can create scenarization in the group is the topic.
+In this sense, the essence of community marketing is scenarization, and the only thing that can create scenarios in the group is the topic.

-Good Operations#
+Good Operation#

 Stability must provide members with stable service output, which is the value for members to join and stay in the group.
 For example, Luo Pang insists on delivering a voice message every day, Da Xiong regularly shares valuable content, Qiu Ye offers courses and hands-on practice, and certain industry groups can regularly take orders.